artsandmetaphysics/goodlifeodyssey/documents/the-histories.md

 order: 5
 ---

-## Observations
+## Scope

-Herodotus's history of the Greco-Person war progresses back and forth in time as he gives background for the personalities and peoples involved.

-Herodotus relays entertaining and implausible stories, occasionally mentioning that he doesn't believe them (and why) or offering his own alternative.
+The purpose of the book:

+> Herodotus of Halicarnassus here displays his inquiry, so that human achievements may not become forgotten in time, and great and marvellous deeds---some displayed by Greeks, some by barbarians---may not be without their glory; and especially to show why the two peoples fought with each other.
+> = (1.1)

+Herodotus provides an extensive background for the personalities involved in the war, including many entertaining and implausible stories.

+> Well, then, let these accounts told by the Egyptians be put to use by anyone who finds such things credible.
+My entire account is governed by the rule that I write down precisely what I am told by everyone, just as I heard it.
+> = (2.123)

+He often adds his opinions after relaying the stories of others.
 He is motivated by his major topic---the Greco-Persian Wars---but also by relaying marvels that he has found.
-For example, he justifies his long discussion of Egypt as follows:

 > I am going to extend my account of Egypt at some length here and give additional details about it, because this country has more marvels and monuments that defy description than any other.
 > = (2.35)

+> I have given a rather lengthy account of the Samians because they achieved the three greatest engineering works of all the Hellenes.
+First, they dug a tunnel through a 900-foot-high mountain.
+> = (3.59)

 His writing is conversational, and he does not have a strict sense of what sort of material belongs in his account and what does not.
-I like this flexibility of scope, and I wish our 21st century expectations for topical boundaries were less rigidly followed.
+I like the broad scope.
 Herodotus discusses

 - Geography
 - Customs of various peoples
-- Debates about natural causes (the cause of the flood of the Nile)
+- The causes of natural wonders (the cause of the flood of the Nile)

 Herodotus does not feel any need to outline the path he takes for his readers.
 Whether this doing so was impractical using the writing technologies he had (i.e., he didn't know the path his writing would take, and could not insert an outline after the fact) or because he did not feel a need to pander to his listeners (or readers) is unclear.
-In any event.

 ## Outline